adapter-hub/adapters/docs/contributing/adding_adapters_to_a_model.md

 # Adding Adapters to a Model

-This document gives an overview on how `adapters` integrates adapter modules into the model architectures of HuggingFace Transformers.
+This document gives an overview on how `adapters` integrates adapter modules into the model architectures of Hugging Face Transformers.
 It can be used as a guide to add adapter support to new model architectures.

 Before we start to go into implementation details, first some important design philosophies of `adapters`: